PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 <Bob's sig> 1
 ```

-If the transaction has been revoked, but Bob broadcasts it anyway, Alice can claim the revocation TXO by providing the following unlocking script:
+If Bob broadcasts a revoked transaction, Alice can claim the revocation TXO by providing the following unlocking script:

 ```
 <Alice's sig> <revocation pre-image> 0